Sorry, you need to enable JavaScript to visit this website.

 • Pivotal Response Training (PRT)

-The Personal, Social and Career Development (PSCD) programme was created for all students of compulsory schooling age in order to develop young people's personalities and mind-sets which is done both through student councils that function within schools as well as through PSCD lessons that focus on gender issues, racism, migration, religious diversity, disability and sexual orientation (in an age-appropriate way) both in primary as well as secondary schooling.
+The Personal, Social and Career Development (PSCD) programme was created for all students of compulsory schooling age to develop young people's personalities and mind-sets which is done both through student councils that function within schools as well as through PSCD lessons that focus on gender issues, racism, migration, religious diversity, disability and sexual orientation (in an age-appropriate way) both in primary as well as secondary schooling.
 During PSCD all students learn to work in a group and understand the functions of the various roles one can take.

 A number of structures are also in place within Malta’s education system in a bid to help asylum seekers, migrants and third country nationals.